suzettecomia/3206-The-Rising-Squad/README.md

 __The Students__

-The direct recipients of the output of this proposed topic are the students.
-The improvement of the quality of their education will give them a better opportunity to have more knowledge and somehow give them some more experience on the things that they will possibly encounter in their future.
-Also, this study will be a great help to the students because it will serve as a guide in doing their research.
+The students will be the immediate recipients of the proposed topic's production.
+Improvements in the quality of their education will provide them with a greater opportunity to gain more information and experience with the topics they will likely meet in the future.
+This study will also be beneficial to students because it will act as a guide for conducting research.

 __The Teachers__